Kozer2/Reading-Notes/Reading-04.md

 ***Chapter 3***
 - An important part of webpages is using functions to perform tasks.
 Functions are groups of scripts that are run each time the function is called.
   - It is easy to create a function, you do so by declaring the function and giving it a name.
 For example: function countTo100(){}
     - In that example I declare the function by typing out 'function'.
 I then give it a name, in this case 'countTo100' and end it by giving it () and {}.
-If the function takes an arguement, it goes in the paranthesis
+If the function takes an argument, it goes in the parenthesis
  - Functions can do many things, it is up to you to determine what you want your function to do.

 ***Code Pair Article***

 *Code Pairing is the practice of having 2 people work on some code.
-1 is the actualy programmer and the other looks over their code and using their words, helps the programmer solve problems.
-They don't actually code at all, but their guidence helps.
+1 is the actually programmer and the other looks over their code and using their words, helps the programmer solve problems.
+They don't actually code at all, but their guidance helps.
 Using code pairing allows students to gain extra experience in coding.
 Both from a hands on perspective, to reading and working through code.*